 I vowed to be cool about the layers: not to be too obsessive and go full Pastry Chef on it.
 In truth, I sort of succeeded.
 The tweezers didn’t make an appearance until the very top layer, and I consider that to be a success!

-I could not, however, resist employing one of my favorite tricks; folding in lemon curd to give an extra punch of lemon flavor.
+If my Classic Strawberry Shortcake has anything to say about it, it’s hard for me to miss a good lemon and berry combination.
+In this case, I could not resist employing one of my favorite tricks; folding in lemon curd to give an extra punch of lemon flavor for the lemon curd whipped cream layers.
 I most recently did this in my lemon swiss meringue buttercream.
 The result is magical and so much better than using zest or extract to flavor.

 If you don’t love lemon, then you can absolutely just use plain whipped cream with vanilla extract or vanilla bean paste.
 Also delightful and even easier.